Floopert/CW2024/Readme.md

     The corresponding commit ID is also included at each feature for ease of reference regarding code changes to implement each feature.

 #### fine tuned so that each bullet can now only register collision with one enemy at a time.
-In the original code, one bullet can register collision with multiple enemies if enemy hitboxes overlap closely.
 [Commit: 6258a12]
+    Description: In the original code, one bullet can register collision with multiple enemies if enemy hitboxes overlap closely.
+This makes the kill registration inaccurate.
+With this update, when a bullet has collided with one enemy, it will not register any more collisions.

-#### fine tuned so that only kills from user projectiles will add to the kill score for progression of next level.
+#### fine tuned so that only kills from user projectiles will add to the kill score.
 [Commit: 6258a12]
     Description: Collision between user plane with enemy plane OR enemy plane reaching end of screen now only deducts life, but score does not increase.
-E.g. the kill score required to progress from level one to two is 10.
+    E.g. [Old game completion requirement] the kill score required to progress from level one to two is 10.
 If user projectile destroyed 6 planes, user plane collided with 2 planes, 2 enemy planes reached the left edge of screen, total kill score is still only 6 and user cannot progress to level two yet.
 However, 4 lives will already have been deducted.
+    E.g. [New game completion requirement] the new game mechanics does not progress the level after a certain amount of kills.
+Instead, it will progress after the number of planes specified in the 'wave number' are all destroyed, regardless of method of destruction.
+Therefore, this feature is only relevant for 'total score' in the new game mechanics.
+If the user destroys the enemy plane by collision of itself with the enemy plane, no score will be added.
+Only if the user destroys the enemy with projectile, then only score is added.

 #### fine tuned so that hitboxes of all objects are now more closely wrapped around the actual image.
 [Commit: 5653dea]